idaholab/virtual_test_bed/doc/content/microreactors/KRUSTY/Neutronic_Multiphysics_Steady_State_Results.md

 ## Steady-State Multiphysics Simulation Result for the 15 ₵ Reactivity Insertion

 Two sets of steady-state Multiphysics simulations are performed with the hybrid XS to estimate the height that the axial reflector is moved into the core to introduce 15₵ external reactivity.
 The displacement field that originates from axial reflector movement calculated by BISON is visualized in [reactivity_insert].
 As shown in this figure, applying the 1.48 mm shift boundary condition to the bottom of the axial reflector assembly leads to a uniform shift of the structure as expected.
-The keff values before and after applying the axial reflector shift were calculated to be 1.00701 and 1.00802 using the Multiphysics coupled model.
-That leads to an increase of $\Delta k_{eff}$ by about 100.5 pcm which is about 14.5 ₵ with Serpent calculated β-eff of 690 pcm. [ax_power_mp] shows the axial power distribution within the fuel disk.
+The keff values before and after applying the axial reflector shift were calculated to be 1.00701 and 1.00801 using the Multiphysics coupled model.
+That leads to an increase of $\Delta k_{eff}$ by ~100 pcm which is about 14.5 ₵ with Serpent calculated β-eff of 690 pcm. [ax_power_mp] shows the axial power distribution within the fuel disk.
 The upward shift of the axial reflector also slightly moves the power peaking upward within KRUSTY fuel region.

 !media media/KRUSTY/reactivity_insertion.png
       style=display: block;margin-left:auto;margin-right:auto;width:60%;